chrisjbrown49/sfm-solver/README.md

 # SFM Solver - Single-Field Model Numerical Solver

 A Python implementation of numerical solvers for the Single-Field Model (SFM) framework.
-This solver computes particle properties from the SFM mathematical formulation using physics-based energy functionals on an extended spacetime that includes a compact circular subspace S¹.
+This solver computes particle properties from first principles using physics-based energy functionals on an extended spacetime that includes a compact circular subspace S¹.

+**⚠️ IMPORTANT:** All solvers now operate in **physical mode** (`use_physical=True`) by default.
+The normalized mode is **deprecated** and should not be used for new development.

 ## Overview